squaremo/bitsyntax-js/README.md

 matches any buffer that starts with the bytes `0x66, 0x6f, 0x6f, 0x62,
 0x61, 0x72`.

-When used in a constructor, a quoted string is copied verbatim into the result.
+When used in a builder, a quoted string is copied verbatim into the result.

 ## Examples